-Functional org chart is one of several common organizational structure diagrams many companies have adopted, and a clear depiction of how people are organized.
-Wherein employees are segmented basing on their skills and specialties.
+The functional org chart is one of several common organizational structure diagrams many companies have adopted and a clear depiction of how people are organized.
+Wherein employees are segmented based on their skills and specialties.
 Usually, people are grouped into departments and made to report to and follow their department manager.
 Each functional manager is responsible for supervision and direction with his or her department subordinates.
-This article aims for explanation of functional org chart by five characteristics.
+This article aims for an explanation of functional org chart by five characteristics.

 It Fits Small Companies Well

-As for small companies, their functional org charts get low hierarchy layers therefore it’s concise and clear which can make the company operate efficiently.
+As for small companies, their functional org charts get low hierarchy layers, therefore, it’s concise and clear which can make the company operate efficiently.
 Functional org chart performs well when the hierarchy layer is less than four.
-While as company expands to a very larg one, functional org chart would be much more complicated and redundant even cause bureaucracy which would make it hard to management and organization to response to outer market quickly.
+While as the company expands to a very large one, functional org chart would be much more complicated and redundant even cause bureaucracy which would make it hard to management and organization to respond to outer market quickly.

 One-line Reporting Rules